Neeha-Nayak/neha-daily-study/DSA/Fast_Slow_Pointers/README.md

-# 🐢🐇 Fast and Slow Pointer Pattern (Tortoise and Hare)
+# 🐢🐇 Fast and Slow Pointers Pattern (Tortoise and Hare)

 This folder contains solutions that use the **Fast and Slow Pointer** technique — a common pattern for solving cycle detection, middle-finding, and duplication problems in linked lists, arrays, or number sequences.